jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 ## Stock Market Analytics Pipeline on Databricks

-This project focuses on building an end-to-end stock market analytics pipeline using Alpha Vantage API, PySpark, Delta tables, Databricks dashboards, and Databricks job orchestration.
-The main goal of this implementation was to gain practical experience in API-based ingestion, medallion architecture design, financial time-series transformation, business rule validation, trend analysis, and automated workflow execution in Databricks.
+This project focuses on building an end-to-end stock market analytics pipeline using Alpha Vantage API, PySpark, Databricks DLT, Delta tables, dashboards, and workflow orchestration.
+The main goal of this implementation was to gain practical experience in API-based ingestion, medallion architecture design, financial time-series transformation, data quality validation, trend analysis, and automated pipeline execution in Databricks.

 The pipeline was built for four companies: